MicrosoftDocs/architecture-center/docs/cloud-adoption/migration/execute/partnership-options.md

 The [Migration section](overview.md) of the [Fusion framework](../../overview.md), outlines the processes typically required to migrate a DataCenter to the cloud.
 This section extends the migration conversation by focusing on the [Execution of actual migration work](overview.md).

-## What happens after you have developed a [migration plan & strategy](../plan/overview.md) and [built out an Azure environment for migration](../build/overview.md)?
+## What happens after you have developed a [migration backlog](../plan/migration-backlog.md) and [built out an Azure environment for migration](../../infrastructure/overview.md)?

 Now it’s time to start the [migration process](overview.md).
 In this process, the team will perform the actual migration of apps to the cloud.
-Unlike the collaborative and problem solving tasks in [Plan](../plan/overview.md) and [Build](../build/overview.md), migration tends to be repetitive & largely turnkey.
+Unlike the collaborative and problem solving tasks when defining the [Digital Estate](../../digital-estate/overview.md) or building the [Core Cloud Infrastructure](../../infrastructure/overview.md), migration tends to be repetitive.
+Beyond the repetitive aspects, there will likely be testing and tuning efforts that require deep knowledge of the cloud provider.
+The repetitive nature of this process can sometimes be best addressed by a partner.
+Additionally, partners may be able to better align deep technical expertise, when problems arise in the repetitive processes.

+Partners tend to be very closely aligned with a single cloud vendor, or small number of cloud vendors.
+To better illustrate partnership options, the remainder of this article assumes Microsoft Azure is the chosen Cloud Provider.

 During Plan, Build, or Migrate, a company generally has three execution options:

 * Guided self-service: Existing technical team will execute the migration, with help from Microsoft
 * Microsoft FastTrack for Azure: Use the Microsoft FastTrack program for Azure to accelerate migration
-* Solutions partner: Get connected with Microsoft Cloud Solution Partners (CSPs) to accelerate migration
+* Solutions partner: Get connected with Azure Solution Partners or Cloud Solution Providers (CSPs) to accelerate migration

 ## Guided Self-Service